ucdavisdatalab/Spatial_SQL/README.md

 1. Select the *Flowlines.shp* file and click *Open*.
 1. In the *Table Name* box, type *flowlines* for the name of our new table.
 1. In the *SRID* box, type 3310 because the projection for this data is California Albers (NAD38) which has the SRID of 3310.
+2. In the *Column Names* section, pick "Convert to Lowercase" so all of our column names will be lowercase letters
+3. For *DBF DATE Values*, choose "as PlainText strings" so our dates will be human readable
+4. For *Primary Key Column*, choose "Automatic".
+This option will create an incremented pk_uid column to ensure we have a primary key for our table.
-1. Review the other options, but you can leave the defaults as they are.
+5. Review the other options, but you can leave the defaults as they are.
 Click *OK* when you're done.

 You can repeat this process to add the other two datasets.
 Call the *WBDHU8_Points_SF* table *centroids* and *WBDHU8_SF* table *watersheds*.
+The other parameters will be the same as for the flowlines table.

 You should see your three tables listed in the panel on the left.
 Congratulations!
 You now have a database with files related to the San Francisco Bay's watersheds!